Ocean-JH/ArXivDaily-AI4MAT/README.md

 # ArXiv Daily - AI4MAT

-This repository automatically tracks ArXiv for new papers matching specific domain and updates this README daily.
+**Daily automatic updates of the latest arXiv papers on AI for Materials Science (AI4MatSci).**

+Stay informed with cutting-edge research at the intersection of artificial intelligence and materials science — automatically!

-## Configuration
+## :bookmark: Related Fields

+- (Computational) Materials Science
+- Machine Learning
+- Materials Design
+- Crystal Structure Prediction
+- Generative AI for Materials Discovery

-The current search query is: `cat:cond-mat.mtrl-sci AND (cat:cs.AI OR cat:cs.LG OR physics.comp-ph) AND all:\"crystal\" AND (all:\"materials design\" OR all:\"materials discovery\" OR all:generative OR all:symmetry)`
+> Search query: `cat:cond-mat.mtrl-sci AND (cat:cs.AI OR cat:cs.LG OR physics.comp-ph) AND all:\"crystal\" AND (all:\"materials design\" OR all:\"materials discovery\" OR all:generative OR all:symmetry)`

-## Paper List
+## :scroll: Paper List

 ---